Individual Faculty or College/School Nominations Deadline: Sunday, February 9, 2020, by 11:59 p.m.

 for this fellowship).

-Nominees must be incoming (Fall 2020) doctoral students; students admitted
+Nominees must be incoming (Fall 2020) doctoral students in STEM disciplines; students admitted

 for the Spring 2020 and Summer 2020 terms are also eligible.

 Nominees must have completed an application for on-campus, Fall 2020 admission

 to a WVU Ph.D. program at the time the fellowship nomination is